alright21/alright21.github.io/content/blog/mobile_flutter.md

 sudo iptables -t nat -A PREROUTING -i tun0 -p tcp --dport 443 -j REDIRECT --to-port <BURP_PORT>
 sudo iptables -t nat -A POSTROUTING -s <IP_SUBNET> -o eth0 -j MASQUERADE
 ```

+9. go to Burp Suite and start a proxy listener on your `<BURP_PORT>`, on all the interfaces.
+Moreover, remember to enable invisible proxying

 The route forwarding rules should be set by now, and we should be able to intercept the traffic of our beloved application.
 If you do not see any traffic, and the application seems that it is not working, the SSL pinning guards have been probably called for help.